cedaro/satispress/README.md

 ### Rewrite Rules

 Flush rewrite rules and make sure the `satispress` rule exists if you're having trouble accessing `packages.json` or any of the packages.
 [Rewrite Rules Inspector](http://wordpress.org/plugins/rewrite-rules-inspector/) is a handy plugin for viewing or flushing rewrite rules.

+## Premium Themes

+Themes with custom upgrade routines must be active in order to determine whether updates are available, so upgrading them will probably be a manual process.